 This is because the compensating capacity actually works.
 The Focus Over in a Diagnosing pattern provides genuine information about the relational field — accurate, detailed, useful.
 The Move Over in an Expelling pattern produces real output — productive, energetic, admirable.
 The compensation isn’t fake.
 It’s load-bearing.
 The capacity is doing real work.
 It’s just doing someone else’s work in addition to its own, and the cost of that double duty accumulates silently.

 People resist change they say they want.
 The Overanalyzing person genuinely wants to stop deliberating and start acting.
-But analysis absorbs the energy of frozen Move and converts it into something that feels productive.
-Reducing the analysis without restoring action removes the solution rather than the problem.
+But the analysis is absorbing the pressure of frozen Move and converting it into something that feels productive.
+Reducing the analysis without restoring action removes the valve and leaves the pressure with nowhere to go.

 The same pattern returns after apparent progress.
 If the compensatory Over is reduced without addressing the underlying Under, the displacement pressure remains.
-The energy finds a new outlet — a different Over state, a somatic symptom, increased relational tension.
+The energy finds a new outlet — a different Over, a somatic symptom, increased relational strain.
 Disrupting one compensation without addressing its cause produces a new compensation, not health.

 The Fix Runs Backward